Skip to main content

 This helps balance estrogen levels overall.

-It has been linked to reduced risk of pre menopausal breast cancer.
+It has been linked to reduced risk of premenopausal breast cancer.

 Knowing how to prepare cruciferous vegetables is important because cooking them can alter their nutritional content — both for better and worse.

-For example, cooking them for a long time may reduce the levels of antioxidants , as well as vitamins B and C.
+For example, cooking them for a long time may reduce the levels of antioxidants, as well as vitamins B and C.

 On the flip side, cooking your veggies may increase the bioavailability of calcium, iron, and vitamin A.

 Steaming your vegetables seems to be the way to get the best bang for your buck nutritionally speaking, whereas boiling them removes too many nutrients to really get their benefits.
+If you are not a lover of vegetables, try roasting a variety of cruciferous vegetables together with pumpkin seed oil and sea salt at 450 degrees, for approximately 20 minutes, depending on their size.

-Some examples of how to prepare them include:
+Alternatively, some examples of how to prepare them include:

 • Blending kale or spinach into a smoothie